 Applying Hand in Hand Tools in Practice

 Learn Hand in Hand’s five tools and apply them to guide your trauma-informed programming.
 Hand in Hand Professional’s Intensive is an 8-week intensive course for professionals working with children.
 During weekly calls with an instructor and small mentor groups you’ll get guidance on applying the tools in your setting, and the chance to review how they work.
 The course offers 20 CEUs.
-Find more details and register here.
+Find more and register here.

 Meet The Instructors: